ManchesterGreyHats/ManchesterGreyHatsBlog-Hugo/content/posts/2018-03-28-m1con-ctf-writeup.md

 }

 ```
-looking at the _checkPassword_ function  it creates a new instance of CryptoHandler passing the password
+looking at the _checkPassword_ function, it creates a new instance of CryptoHandler passing the password
-and checks that the value returned by the _decrypt_ function equals __"DI{Th15_u53r_15_l0gg3d_1n}"__
+and then checks that the value returned by the _decrypt_ function equals __"DI{Th15_u53r_15_l0gg3d_1n}"__
 ```java
   return new CryptoHandler(password).decrypt(getAuthenticationToken()).equals("DI{Th15_u53r_15_l0gg3d_1n}");
 ```
-from both the decrypt and encrypt functions we can see that the cipher is "AES"
-and we know the password is `kiwi0379`
+From both the decrypt and encrypt functions we can see that the cipher is "AES" and we know the password is `kiwi0379`

 ```java
   this.mKey = (secretKey + "0000000000000000").substring(0, 16).getBytes("UTF8");
   this.mIV = "itsasecret000000".getBytes("UTF8");
 ```
-we know we have all we need to decrypt the notes we have everything to build the key so we _could_ take those things and use something like [CyberChef](https://gchq.github.io/CyberChef/#recipe=AES_Decrypt) but where's the fun in that ;-)
+We know we have all we need to decrypt the notes as we have everything to build the key so we _could_ take those things and use something like [CyberChef](https://gchq.github.io/CyberChef/#recipe=AES_Decrypt) but where's the fun in that? ;-)

- we're going to use the app against itself with frida!
+We're going to use the app against itself with frida!

 Frida
 =====
 Seeing as I wanted to play around with [Frida](https://www.frida.re) a little bit I thought I'd use it to solve this challenge.
-I created an android virtual device and install the CTF app on it
+I created an android virtual device and install the CTF app on it,

 First you need we need to push the frida server to the phone or the virtual device
 ```